Techniques for Effective Root Cause Analysis

 9. Increased accountability: RCA encourages a comprehensive examination of factors contributing to problems, promoting personal accountability within the team.Ā

-10. Enhanced communication: Collaborative RCA processes encourage open communication among departments and stakeholders, fostering a holistic understanding of complex issues.
+10. Enhanced communication: Collaborative RCA encourage open communication among departments and stakeholders, fostering a holistic understanding of complex issues.

 11. Knowledge sharing: You can share the lessons from RCA across the organisation, promoting knowledge dissemination and skill development.